pbhu1024/awesome-augmented-language-model/README.md

 ## Action and Plan
+- Lu, Pan and Peng, Baolin and Cheng, Hao and Galley, Michel and Chang, Kai-Wei and Wu, Ying Nian and Zhu, Song-Chun and Gao, Jianfeng,**Chameleon: Plug-and-Play Compositional Reasoning with Large Language Models**,2023, [[Paper]](http://arxiv.org/abs/2304.09842)

+- Qin, Yujia and Hu, Shengding and Lin, Yankai and Chen, Weize and Ding, Ning and Cui, Ganqu et al.,**Tool Learning with Foundation Models**,2023, [[Paper]](http://arxiv.org/abs/2304.08354)

+- Li, Minghao and Song, Feifan and Yu, Bowen and Yu, Haiyang and Li, Zhoujun and Huang, Fei and Li, Yongbin,**API-Bank: A Benchmark for Tool-Augmented LLMs**,2023, [[Paper]](http://arxiv.org/abs/2304.08244)

+- Patel, Dhruvesh and Eghbalzadeh, Hamid and Kamra, Nitin and Iuzzolino, Michael Louis and Jain, Unnat and Desai, Ruta,**Pretrained Language Models as Visual Planners for Human Assistance**,2023, [[Paper]](http://arxiv.org/abs/2304.09179)

+- Mai, Jinjie and Chen, Jun and Li, Bing and Qian, Guocheng and Elhoseiny, Mohamed and Ghanem, Bernard,**LLM as A Robotic Brain: Unifying Egocentric Memory and Control**,2023, [[Paper]](http://arxiv.org/abs/2304.09349)

+- Ge, Yingqiang and Hua, Wenyue and Ji, Jianchao and Tan, Juntao and Xu, Shuyuan and Zhang, Yongfeng,**OpenAGI: When LLM Meets Domain Experts**,2023, [[Paper]](http://arxiv.org/abs/2304.04370)

+- Chen, Xinyun and Lin, Maxwell and Schärli, Nathanael and Zhou, Denny,**Teaching Large Language Models to Self-Debug**,2023, [[Paper]](http://arxiv.org/abs/2304.05128)

+- Park, Joon Sung and O'Brien, Joseph C. and Cai, Carrie J. and Morris, Meredith Ringel and Liang, Percy and Bernstein, Michael S.,**Generative Agents: Interactive Simulacra of Human Behavior**,2023, [[Paper]](http://arxiv.org/abs/2304.03442)

+- Khan, Muhammad Arshad and Kenney, Max and Painter, Jack and Kamale, Disha and Batista-Navarro, Riza and Ghalamzan-E, Amir,**Natural Language Robot Programming: NLP integrated with autonomous robotic grasping**,2023, [[Paper]](http://arxiv.org/abs/2304.02993)

+- Francis, Jonathan and Kitamura, Nariaki and Labelle, Felix and Lu, Xiaopeng and Navarro, Ingrid and Oh, Jean,**Core Challenges in Embodied Vision-Language Planning**,2023, [[Paper]](http://arxiv.org/abs/2304.02738)

+- Jia, Zhiwei and Liu, Fangchen and Thumuluri, Vineet and Chen, Linghao and Huang, Zhiao and Su, Hao,**Chain-of-Thought Predictive Control**,2023, [[Paper]](http://arxiv.org/abs/2304.00776)

+- Tandon, Niket and Madaan, Aman and Clark, Peter and Yang, Yiming,**Learning to Repair: Repairing model output errors after deployment using a dynamic memory of feedback**,2022, [[Paper]](http://arxiv.org/abs/2112.09737)

+- Liang, Yaobo and Wu, Chenfei and Song, Ting et al.,**TaskMatrix.AI: Completing Tasks by Connecting Foundation Models with Millions of APIs**,2023, [[Paper]](http://arxiv.org/abs/2303.16434)

+- Shen, Yongliang and Song, Kaitao and Tan, Xu and Li, Dongsheng and Lu, Weiming and Zhuang, Yueting,**HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in HuggingFace**,2023, [[Paper]](http://arxiv.org/abs/2303.17580)

+- Kim, Geunwoo and Baldi, Pierre and McAleer, Stephen,**Language Models can Solve Computer Tasks**,2023, [[Paper]](http://arxiv.org/abs/2303.17491)

+- Madaan, Aman and Tandon, Niket and Gupta, Prakhar and Hallinan, Skyler and Gao, Luyu et al.,**Self-Refine: Iterative Refinement with Self-Feedback**,2023, [[Paper]](http://arxiv.org/abs/2303.17651)

 - Shinn, Noah and Labash, Beck and Gopinath, Ashwin, **Reflexion: an autonomous agent with dynamic memory and self-reflection**, 2023 [[Paper]](http://arxiv.org/abs/2303.11366)

 - Yang, Zhengyuan and Li, Linjie and Wang, Jianfeng and Lin, Kevin and Azarnasab, Ehsan and Ahmed, Faisal and Liu, Zicheng and Liu, Ce and Zeng, Michael and Wang, Lijuan, **MM-REACT: Prompting ChatGPT for Multimodal Reasoning and Action**, 2023 [[Paper]](http://arxiv.org/abs/2303.11381)